About Project Lovelace

-Do I need to know a lot of science and math?
+Do I need to know a lot of science and math to solve problems?

 Depends on the problem.
+A higher difficulty rating means more math and science involved.
 We try to introduce all the science you need to know to solve the problem, and you'll learn more by working through them.
 We also try to include useful notes and links to videos that might introduce the concepts in a better way.
 Some problems don't include much math, and we'll try to include many of these especially the ones that have cool visualizations.
 Scientific computing involves lots of math, especially in the form of solving differential equations, so math is impossible to avoid.
-If you feel a problem is unclear or could be improved, let us know on Discourse!
+If you feel a problem is unclear or could be improved, please let us know!

-I don't like something, or have a suggestion or idea for a new problem, or something is broken.
+I have a suggestion or idea for a new problem, or something is broken.

-Please let us know on Discourse!
+Please let us know on Discourse, Discord, or GitHub!
 We'll do our best to fix things and add in new features.

 Why make another programming website when there are so many others?

-Seeing as science has seen a proliferation of computer modeling and simulation for a long time we wanted to get into computational science but could not find any good resources for starting off besides long, dry textbooks.
-We really liked Project Euler as a way of learning math and improving our programming skills but not being number theory experts we found it hard to solve the problems past the first page or two as we had no idea where to start.
-Their problems are very well thought out and you can learn a lot, but somewhat contrived in our opinion.
-Other websites like Leetcode (and many others) just teach super boring and generic algorithms (in our opinion) that may be useful for passing technical interviews but not so much in the real world.
-Since there are so many interesting real-world and applied problems in all branches of science we think this is a really good opportunity to learn both science and programming at the same time, so we put up a website to do just that.
+We didn't find any good resources for learning about computational science so we thought we'd make one.
+We liked Project Euler as a way of learning math and improving our programming skills but not being number theory experts we found it hard to solve the problems past the first page or two as we had no idea where to start.
+Their problems are very well thought out and you can learn a lot, but pretty contrived in our opinion.
+Other websites like Leetcode (and many others) just teach super boring and generic algorithms (in our opinion) that may be useful for passing technical interviews but maybe not so much in the real world.
+Since there are so many interesting real-world and applied problems in all branches of science we think this is a good opportunity to learn both science and programming at the same time.

 Why call it Project Lovelace?